 We can characterize secure interactions in terms of key security concepts [ISO/IEC 27002]: confidentiality, integrity, authentication, authorization, non-repudiation, and availability.
 The concepts for secure interactions are well-defined in several other standards and publications.
 The security concepts are therefore not explicitly defined here, but are discussed related to the SOA ecosystem perspective of the SOA-RAF.

 Related to the security goals in this section, there may be significant security policy differences between participants in different ownership domains.
 It is therefore important that these security policies and security parameters are negotiated at the start of the relationship between systems of differing ownership domains, and also when policies change between these domains.
+As with other policy conflicts, this is not to say that every policy negotiation is a custom, point-to-point interaction.
+Rather, common mechanisms and policies should be well known and appropriately accessible so the negotiation can be efficient and lead to predictable conclusions.
+Unnecessary complexity does not lead to effective security.

 Confidentiality

 Confidentiality is concerned with the protection of privacy of participants in their interactions.
 Confidentiality refers to the assurance that unauthorized entities are not able to read messages or parts of messages that are transmitted, and is typically implemented by using encryption.
 Confidentiality has degrees: in a completely confidential exchange, third parties would not even be aware that a confidential exchange has occurred.
 In some cases, the identities of the participants may be known but the content of the exchange obscured.
-In other cases, only portions of sensitive data in the exchange are cryptographically encrypted.
+In other cases, only portions of sensitive data in the exchange are encrypted.

-Different ownership domains may have policies related to encryption mechanisms and or cryptographic protocols between consumers and providers, and such policies need to be negotiated and understood prior to any interaction.
+Different ownership domains may have policies related to encryption mechanisms and/or cryptographic protocols between consumers and providers, and such policies need to be negotiated and understood prior to any interaction.

 Integrity